 The company does not operate a pension plan, health plan or company car plan.
 Directors are paid a cash benefit and encouraged to make their own arrangements.
-There were no bonus payments to executive directors in 2012.
-Franco di Muzio and Ajay Agrawal were paid bonuses of £50,000 respectively in 2012 for their contribution to the Group.
-No share options were granted to directors during 2012.
+There were no bonus payments to directors in 2013.
+No share options were granted to directors during 2013.
 Dr Ajay Agrawal's fees include a consultancy project undertaken for ImmuPharma France SA for which he was paid £60,000.
-As referred to in Note 21, the £161,881 received by D Dimitriou in lieu of directors fees for the year ended 31 December 2012 is included in the table above.
+As referred to in Note 21, the £159,499 received by D Dimitriou in lieu of directors fees for the year ended 31 December 2013 is included in the table above.